diana1k7/KProgrammer4-28c64-eeprom-nodemcu-v3/README.md

 I liked beneater's design of using 74595 and 74165 chips.
 What I thought is that with adafruit mcp23017, the project has the ability for multiple dynamic pin mapping using the 28c64 eeprom as the first example.

 version 1 uses a nodemcu v3 along with (4) 74595 and (1) 74165 with static pin mapping.
+An update to beneater's eeprom project with additional capabilities.

-version 2 uses esp32, devkit1, along with (2) mcp23017 and dynamic pin mapping.
+version 2 uses esp32, devkit1, along with (2) mcp23017 and dynamic pin mapping and additional capabilities.